gsalierno/py-kinect-skeleton-visualizer/README.md

 # kinect-skeleton-visualizer
 create images and animations from kinect skeleton data.
-Written using pandas and matplotlib
+Written in python using pandas and matplotlib